ioos/ioos-code-sprint/resources/participant-guide.md

 <div class="aside" markdown="1">
 The best way to contact us during the code sprint is to use the #code-sprint-2022 on Slack.
 </div>

+## A note on bandwidth at the event

+For those attending in-person, at The Pendry, we will be using the wifi network provided by the hotel.
+If you need high bandwidth to download large amounts of data for your project we recommend using cloud services, preload on local machine, or bring usb sticks.
+If you have special circumstances or questions, please post your requirements to the `#code-sprint-2022` Slack channel and we can see how we can accomodate your needs.

 ## Feedback